The Construction Advantage

 When we talk about infrastructure, we aren’t just talking about roads and bridges.
 We are also talking about ports, rail, energy systems, and high speed broadband.
 Substantial spending in these areas could continue to advance our economy, not just for the short term but the longer term.
 We are now a half century away from the federal government’s build out of the interstate highway system and initial creation of commuter rail networks.
 In fact, we only spend half as much on infrastructure as we did in the 1950s and 1960s, when infrastructure was substantially built out in the country.

 Now we own a D- minus grade for our nation’s infrastructure.
 The average age of streets and roads is 30 years.
-We are all familiar with the epic problems with bridges in the State of Maine.
+We are all familiar with the epic problems with bridges in the State of ME.
 Regardless of our political affiliation, repairing our nation, and state’s infrastructure is something to think about in the coming electoral cycle and beyond.
 The infrastructure isn’t going to repair itself.